python-cmd2/cmd2/docs/features/disable_commands.rst

 ``cmd2`` allows a developer to:

 - remove commands included in ``cmd2``
-- prevent commands from appearing in the help menu (hiding commands)
+- prevent commands from appearing in the help menu (hide commands)
 - disable and re-enable commands at runtime